-This study found that land value in city outskirts rose, although there was a small decrease in CBD.
+Land value in city outskirts rose, while it tended to decrease a little in CBD.
 Induced private investment only the first years after completion.

 Longley, J. W., and B. T. Goley.
 "A Statistical Evaluation of the Influence of Highways on Rural Land Values in the United States."
 Bulletin 327, Highway Research Board (1962), pp 21-55.